AlbertProfe/cifojava2021-javase-3/README.md

 # cifojava2021-javase-3
 Java SE exercises: Objects, POO, to practise with objects and classes, that is: uses, composition, inherence creating UML with INTERFACES
+Spring Boot CRUD JPA @Entity employee exercise:
 - Spring Boot with @Controller, View and Thymeleaf and Applications.properties
-- Classes: @Entity Employee and CrudRepository Interface
+- Classes: JPA @Entity Employee and CrudRepository Interface
 - Database: H2 (local or in Memory) and ddl.auto